mcvine/mcvine/_sources/KernelImplementation.rst.txt

 S(Q,E) kernel
 -------------
-This kernel works with scalar Q instead of :math:`\bold Q` vector, meaning it is most useful for powder studies.
+This kernel works with scalar Q instead of :math:`\textbf Q` vector, meaning it is most useful for powder studies.

 Start from the definition of dynamic structure factor: